Skip to main content

 What actually breaks during a Daphne storm

 It's almost never the wind.
-Outdoor AC units are designed to handle 100+ mph gusts and rain — they're not the vulnerable component during a tropical storm or hurricane brushing Mobile Bay.
-The real damage source is grid power-cycling: as transformers blow, substations switch over, and Alabama Power restores feeders, the grid flickers on and off through the storm and the recovery period.
-Each restart slugs the compressor with refrigerant it can't immediately handle, and burns capacitors a little more each time.
-By the third or fourth flicker, you've shortened the equipment's life by years.
+Outdoor condensers are engineered to take serious gusts and driving rain — they are not the fragile part of the system during a tropical storm or a hurricane brushing the bay.
+The real damage source is grid power-cycling.
+As transformers blow, substations switch over, and Alabama Power works to restore feeders, the grid flickers on and off through the storm and all the way through the recovery period.
+Every one of those restarts asks the compressor to fire up against a refrigerant charge that hasn't had time to equalize, and slugs it with liquid it can't immediately handle.
+Every start pulls a hard amperage spike that burns the run capacitor a little more and stresses the compressor windings and contactor.
+By the third or fourth flicker, you've shortened that equipment's life by years without the wind touching it.

 The safe-restart procedure

 Wait for stable grid power.
-Don't restart the AC during the first 6-12 hours after grid recovery — Alabama Power is still re-establishing capacity and feeders will continue to flicker.
-Each flicker damages the compressor a little more.
+Do not restart the AC during the first six to twelve hours after the lights come back.
+Alabama Power is still re-establishing feeders and capacity in that window, and the grid will keep flickering.
+Each flicker damages the compressor a little more, so the waiting is the whole point.
+If anyone in the neighborhood is still seeing the lights blink, you're not on stable power yet.

 Inspect the outdoor unit visually.
-Walk around the condenser.
-Look for debris in the coil fins, fan blade damage, water in the electrical compartment, displaced concrete pad, downed branches against the cabinet.
-If anything looks wrong, leave the breaker off and call us.
+Bring a flashlight even in daylight — you're looking into shadowed corners.
+Walk the condenser.
+Look for debris packed into the coil fins, a bent or jammed fan blade, water sitting in the electrical compartment, a concrete pad that shifted or tilted when the ground saturated, downed branches leaning on the cabinet.
+Daphne soils soften when they're soaked, and a condenser that's tilted more than a finger-width off level stresses the compressor mounts and the line-set flares.
+If anything looks wrong, leave the breaker off and call.

 FAQ